Frequently Asked Questions

 Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.

-We want to teach you how to fish instead of giving you fish.
-If we show the companies, many people will filter by company and practice those questions that the company is likely to ask.
-That is not the right way to prepare for interviews.
-The point of this list is to impart the common patterns, not help you to find questions which you will likely be asked when you're interviewing.
-You should focus on learning the patterns and building up your coding competency and fundamentals instead of memorizing questions and answers.
+I want to teach you how to fish instead of giving you fish.
+Preparing across topics is the better way to prepare for interviews.
+The point of this list is to help you become better at the common question patterns, not help you to find questions which you will likely be asked when you are interviewing.

 Will this list change in future?